GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
+> ### The fundamental problem with program maintenance is that fixing a defect has a substantial (20-50 percent) chance of introducing another.
+So the whole process is two steps forward and one step back.
 >
-> ~ *Brian Kernighan*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts